 The Citadel also played a role in World War II.
 Historians point out that it was from the Citadel that a German SS regiment held the city at bay.

-Today, the old barracks have been converted to a tourist hotel and the structure mostly serves as a place from which guests can enjoy views of the city and the pretty Danube River below.
+Today, the old barracks have been converted into a tourist hotel and the structure mostly serves as a place from which guests can enjoy views of the city and the pretty Danube River below.

 Erected atop the hill in 1947, the Liberty Monument originally paid homage to the Soviet soldiers who liberated the city from the Nazis during World War II.
 The monument was designed by the Hungarian sculptor Kisfaludi Strobl.

 A palm-bearing statue of a female on a tall pedestal stands about 14 meters (46 feet) in the air.
-On her right hand side is an allegorical representation of ‘Progress’ and the statue to her left represents ‘Evil’.
+On her right-hand side is an allegorical representation of ‘Progress’ and the statue to her left represents ‘Evil’.

 After the fall of Communism, the statue of a Soviet soldier that originally stood in front of the monument was banished to the Memento Park on the outskirts of the city.

 If you walk up the hill starting at the Gellért Hotel, you can see a cave church on your right.
 The church was founded in 1926.
 It was used by the Pauline order until 1951, when the church was closed by the Communists.
 It reopened again in 1989.
 Near the entrance to the church stands a statue of St. Stephen, the first Christian king of Hungary.

 At the other side of the hill, near the Elisabeth Bridge, is a large bronze statue of bishop Gellért, the martyr after whom the hill was named.
 The monument was built in 1904 at the site where Gellért was presumably killed in the eleventh century.